Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Technology capability determines operational capability.

-Outsourcing has been a big trend over the past decade.
-Company owners have found themselves outsourcing significant chunks of their software development and technology implementation to a third party.
+Outsourcing technology work has been a major trend over the past decade.
+For example, many company owners have outsourced large portions of their software development and technology implementation to third parties.

-• They are in various stages of digital transition.
+• They are in active stages of digital transition, not “finished” with transformation.

 How to incorporate technology into your business

 There are many ways to incorporate technology into your business’s day-to-day operations.
-Changes can be small or large, but they must be impactful.
-This, in turn, will help your company operate more effectively.
+The changes can be small or large, but they should be meaningful.
+Done well, they help your company operate more efficiently and compete more effectively.

-Here are a few areas where technology can positively impact your business:
+Here are a few areas where technology can have a measurable impact:

 Did you find this content helpful?